a.k.a SpiderDan, the SkyScraperMan

 First Ascent of the World Trade Center - North Tower (Watch Video below)

-First Ascent of the Willis Tower a.k.a. the Sears Tower - formerly the world's tallest building in Chicago (Watch Video below)
+First Ascent of the Willis Tower a.k.a. the Sears Tower - formerly the world's tallest building.
+Location: Chicago (Watch Video below)

-First Ascent of the John Hancock Center while the Chicago fire department attempted to knock him off building with a gushing fire hose.
-(Watch Video below)
+First Ascent of the John Hancock Center Note: Chicago fire department attempted to knock him off building with a gushing fire hose.
+(Watch Video)

 First Ascent of the Renaissance Center in Dallas, Texas to raise money for Cystic Fibrosis, raising $150,000.00